This post may contain affiliate links. Please read our privacy policy.

 - Super Colossal: U-12 (meaning under 12 per pound)

-For some recipes, smaller are just fine, possibly even more desirable.
-For instance, if you are cutting them into pieces, as in for a shrimp stir fried rice, you shouldn’t spend extra money to buy larger shrimp and cut them up.
-But if you are making a shrimp cocktail, or perhaps shrimp scampi, and you can spare the extra dollars, the big shrimp make quite an impression, and usually are juicier but still retain a snappy texture.
-They are also harder to overcook.
+For some recipes, smaller shrimp are just fine, possibly even more desirable.
+For instance, if you are cutting them into pieces, as in for a shrimp stir-fried rice, you shouldn’t spend extra money to buy larger shrimp and cut them up.
+But if you are making shrimp scampi or Shrimp Fra Diavolo, and you can spare the extra dollars, the big shrimp make quite an impression.
+They are usually juicier but still retain a snappy texture and are harder to overcook.

 It’s up to you whether you want to leave the tails on or off.
 It depends on how you plan to serve and eat the shrimp.
-Leaving the tails on makes the shrimp appear a big bigger, and makes them easier to eat with your hands if that’s the goal.
-But do remember to put out a small dish for people to discard the tails afterwards.
-No tails means the shrimp are easier to eat as part of a dish, a pasta for instance.
+Leaving the tails on makes the shrimp appear a bit bigger and makes them easier to eat with your hands if that’s the goal.
+But do remember to put out a small dish for people to discard the tails afterward.
+No tails means the shrimp are easier to eat as part of a dish, pasta, for instance.

-I like to use a combo of butter and olive oil to cook shrimp in most cases, but you are welcome to use all oil (as in when you are making a stir fry, and in that case usually vegetable or peanut oil) or all butter (possibly for a French dish).
+- Butter and olive oil – I like to use a combo of butter and olive oil to cook shrimp in most cases.
+You are welcome to use all oil (as in when you are making a stir-fry, and in that case, usually vegetable or peanut oil) or all butter (possibly for a French dish).
 Either/or, or a combo works perfectly.
+Ghee or clarified butter is another option.

-Large shrimp will take about 2 minutes per side, extra-large 2 or 3 minutes per side, and jumbo 3 or 4 minutes per side.
+- Finish cooking, season, and serve: Large shrimp will take about 2 minutes per side, extra-large 2 or 3 minutes per side, and jumbo 3 or 4 minutes per side.
+Remove the shrimp from the heat, stir in the lemon zest and juice and/or the parsley if using, and adjust the seasonings.

 How to Know When Shrimp Are Cooked

-When the shrimp have turned an opaque pinkish-white, and the inside is just barely white all the way thorough, perhaps with a slightly barely pink center they are ready to be removed from the heat.
-They will continue to cook slightly after you take them off the heat and even after you removed them from the pan, so the middle will cook through.
+When the shrimp have turned an opaque pinkish-white, and the inside is just barely white all the way through, perhaps with a slightly barely pink center, they are ready to be removed from the heat.
+They will continue to cook slightly after you take them off the heat and even after you remove them from the pan, so the middle will cook through.

 - Summer Shrimp and Avocado Salad